 Despite their small size, ticks present one of the biggest workplace safety hazards for field professionals and others who work outdoors.

 Ticks are blood-sucking arachnids that get their nutrients from biting humans and other mammals, like dogs and deer.
-While ticks take on different physical characteristics during their lifecycles, they always have eight legs and range in color from brown, dark red, to black.
+While ticks take on different physical characteristics during their lifecycles, they always have eight legs and can be brown, dark red, to black.

-This tick health and safety guide provides knowledge, tips, and how-tos on where ticks are most common, how to avoid, check for, and remove them if you are bitten to help keep you safe at work this summer and fall.
+This tick health and safety guide provides knowledge, tips, and how-tos on how to avoid, check for, and remove ticks if you are bitten to help keep you safe at work this summer and fall.

 Where and When Ticks are Out and About

-Ticks are usually found in wooded, brushy areas full of tall grasses, and woodland border areas.
-They cling to plants to search for food, and even though they have very small legs and no wings they can move quickly on their hosts (which, during certain parts of the year, can include deer, dogs, foxes, and rodents.)
+Typically, ticks are found in wooded, brushy areas full of tall grasses, and woodland border areas.
+They cling to plants while waiting for a host, and even though they have very small legs and no wings, they can move quickly on animals or humans.
+During different times of the year, their hosts may include deer, dogs, foxes, and rodents.

 A+ Avoidance Strategies